-Authorized OSHA Trainers in Arkansas
+We Are Authorized OSHA Trainers for Arkansas

 It is important to make certain that your on site OSHA 10 and 30-hour training class in Arkansas is conducted by a trainer who is officially authorized to conduct live OSHA courses.
 The trainer must first complete a series of OSHA trainer classes provided by one of the OSHA Education centers located around the country.
 You can confirm their status as a currently authorized OSHA Outreach trainer by asking to look at their credentials proving they completed the following trainer courses.